-One of the common questions I get from agency owners is about how their peers handle new business.
+One of the common questions I get from agency owners is how their peers handle new business.
 Whether large or small, owners can’t help but notice the successes of others.
 They often marvel at how one agency is constantly in the news with a new client or another had a big win, or yet another is constantly hiring.
-I want to be like that agency.
+They want to be like that agency.

 One surprising data point is that 39% have a dedicated business development person.
 The industry average is less than 30%.
 I believe this is an upward trend brought about by increasing competition and fragmentation in the agency world.
 We’ve all experienced the growing number of firms responding to an RFP.
 I’ve heard from marketers about the increasing number of cold calls they get, specially designed mailings and emails.
 As the competition heats up, more agencies are putting dedicated resources to the task of new business as a reaction to declining success.
 The question is, are these the right resources and are they using the right strategy to be successful.